rtolsma/rtolsma.github.io/_posts/2021-10-25-nested-benders.markdown

 The algorithm proceeds by iteratively solving subproblems at each node, generating cuts, passing them to parents, solving parent problems, and sending updated state values down to children.
 Convergence is achieved when all nodes' lower bounds (from their master problems) match their upper bounds (from feasible solutions).

-### Why This Works for Mixed Integer Programs
+### How is this faster?

 The critical advantage of nested Benders for MIPs is that it decomposes the problem in a way that dramatically reduces the branching complexity.
 Solving the full problem with a standard MIP solver requires exploring the combinatorial space of all binary variables across all time periods and scenarios simultaneously.
 With $$T$$ time periods, $$S$$ scenarios per period, and $$k$$ binary variables per node, you're looking at a branching tree with $$O((2^k)^{ST})$$ nodes in the worst case.
-That's computationally hopeless.

-Nested Benders breaks this down.
-At each node $$n$$, the master problem only involves the local binary variables $$u_n \in \{0,1\}^{d_u}$$ for that specific time-scenario pair.
+With Nested Benders, for each node $$n$$, the master problem only involves the local binary variables $$u_n \in \{0,1\}^{d_u}$$ for that specific time-scenario pair.
 The solver explores $$2^{d_u}$$ combinations locally, but critically, it doesn't need to simultaneously explore combinations from other nodes.
 The coupling between nodes is handled through the cuts, not through explicit enumeration.

-Here's the key: when we solve child node $$n'$$'s subproblem, we condition on the parent's state decision $$\bar{z}_{n'}$$.
+To solve child node $$n'$$'s subproblem, we condition on the parent's state decision $$\bar{z}_{n'}$$.
 Given that state, the child optimizes over its own binary decisions independently.
-The child's binary variables are *completely decoupled* from the parent's binary variables in the branch-and-bound tree -- they only interact through the continuous state variables.
+The child's binary variables are _completely decoupled_ from the parent's binary variables in the branch-and-bound tree -- they only interact through the continuous state variables.

 This means the effective branching is $$O(2^{d_u})$$ per node rather than $$O((2^{d_u})^{\vert \mathcal{N} \vert})$$ for the full tree.
 We've transformed an exponential problem in tree size to a linear problem in tree size with exponential work per node -- and when $$d_u$$ is small (as it often is for real applications), this is tractable.

 Additionally, the cuts provide a form of learning across iterations.
-When we add an optimality cut from a child, we're encoding information about *all possible* future scenarios reachable from that child's subtree.
+When we add an optimality cut from a child, we're encoding information about _all possible_ future scenarios reachable from that child's subtree.
 A single cut can eliminate vast regions of the parent's decision space that would lead to poor outcomes downstream.
 This is far more efficient than explicitly enumerating those scenarios.
+In some ways, these cuts mirror the message passing propagation of gradients through deep learning backwards propagation, slowly hill climbing towards smooth optimality.

 The convex action space (allocation decisions are continuous) is crucial here.
-It means that conditional on the binary decisions $$u_n$$, each node's problem is a convex LP or QP.
-Modern solvers crush these in milliseconds.
-The hard part is the combinatorial search over $$u_n$$, but with small $$d_u$$ and good cuts guiding the search, this remains feasible.
+It means that conditional on the binary decisions $$u_n$$, each node's problem is a convex LP or QP which modern solvers can solve in milliseconds.
+The scaling difficulties come from the combinatorial search over $$u_n$$, but with small $$d_u$$ and good cuts guiding the search, this remains feasible.

-### Achieving Real-Time Performance
+### Paralellizing for Scale

 Raw Benders decomposition gives us tractability, but real-time performance requires parallelization.
 The scenario tree structure provides natural parallelism at multiple levels: